More about the cofinality and the covering of the ideal of strong measure zero sets: Relational systems, products and quotients

 More generally, when $\theta$ is regular, $\cof([\theta]^{<\theta})=\theta$, otherwise $\theta<\cof([\theta]^{<\theta})\leq\theta^{<\theta}$; if $\kappa\geq\theta$ is a cardinal, then $\cof([\kappa^+]^{<\theta})=\kappa^+\cdot\cof([\kappa]^{<\theta})$; and, whenever $\lambda>\theta$ is a limit cardinal, $\cof([\lambda]^{<\theta})=\sup\{\cof([\mu]^{<\theta}):\, \theta\leq\mu<\lambda\}$ if $\cf(\lambda)\geq\theta$, otherwise $\lambda<\cof([\lambda]^{<\theta})\leq\lambda^{<\theta}$.

 Under Shelah's Strong Hypothesis,\footnote{The failure of this hypothesis requires large cardinals.} it follows that

 \end{example}

 More examples of relational systems can be obtained through the products and quotients of relational systems.
-This notion is useful to deal with our main results about the cofinality of $\SNwf$.
+These notions are useful to deal with our main results about the cofinality of $\SNwf$.

 \begin{definition} Let $\overline{\Rbf}:=\la \Rbf_i:\, i\in w\ra$ where each $\Rbf_i=\la X_i, Y_i, \sqsubset_i\ra$ is a relational system.
 Define the \emph{product relational system}

 where $x \sqsubset y$ iff $x_i \sqsubset_i y_i$ for all $i\in w$.